Rajpratik71/Mininet-wiki/MininetPresentations.md

 ### Mininet: Squeezing a 1000-node Openflow Network onto a Laptop

-Here is my original presentation to the !OpenFlow Software Architecture and Implementation (SWAI) working group from 11/19/2009 (with an additional slide to illustrate the kernel datapath):
+Here is my original presentation to the OpenFlow Software Architecture and Implementation (SWAI) working group from 11/19/2009 (with an additional slide to illustrate the kernel datapath):

 * ["Mininet: Squeezing a 1000-node [OpenFlow](OpenFlow) Network onto a Laptop"](%ATTACHURL%/mininet-presentation-2009.pdf)
 -- [Main/BobLantz](../Main/BobLantz) - 11 Feb 2010